WebAssembly/spec/proposals/js-string-builtins/Overview.md

   - Function builtins must be imported with the correct type.
   - Function builtins may become `funcref`, stored in tables, etc.

+The `name of the WebAssembly function` JS-API procedure is extended to return the import field name for builtin functions, not an index value.

 ## Type builtins

 Type builtins could be an instance of the `WebAssembly.Type` interface provided by the [type-imports](https://github.com/webassembly/type-imports) proposal.
 The values contained in a type builtin would be specified with a predicate.